craic/arduino_power/README.md

 ####The Circuit

-To actually wire up this circuit, using the PowerBoost Shield, involves another as the board does not provide a direct connection to the Battery positive lead.
+To wire up this circuit, using the PowerBoost Shield, we need another hack as the board does not provide a direct connection to the Battery positive lead.
 You can access this via one of the **analog pins** as described on the [PowerBoost](PowerBoostShield.md) page, **BUT** that pin has 200K resistor in series to limit current.
 In its powered down state there is only around 1.5 V on this pin, which is not enough to pull the **Enable pin** HIGH.

-The work around is to not plug the LiPo battery directly into the PowerBoost Shield.
+The workaround is to not plug the LiPo battery directly into the PowerBoost Shield.
 Instead use a [Switched JST-PH 2-Pin SMT Right Angle Breakout Board](https://www.adafruit.com/products/1863) ($2.50) and a [JST 2-pin cable](https://www.adafruit.com/products/261) ($0.75) and take off the Battery voltage from the positive lead on a breadboard.

+**Note** This layout leaves out the actual Arduino as that is part of your stack with the PowerBoost

 ![Power On / Power Off Breadboard](images/power_on_power_off_breadboard.png)

+**Note** the switched JST breakout board is useful as you can switch off the battery when you are uploading your code via USB, which itself provides power to the Arduino.
+Not necessary, but I prefer to isolate the two power sources.

 ####Example code

 [arduino_1_power_on_power_off](/arduino_1_power_on_power_off) is the example application for these functions.
-Aside from power control, all it does is blink the onboard LED attached to **pin 13**.
+Aside from power control, all it does is blink the **onboard** LED attached to **pin 13**.

 There are two global variables and two functions, **arduinoPowerSetup() and arduinoPowerMonitor()** that you can add to your code.
+Here is the arduinoPower-*specific* code:

 ```arduino